medovina/MarioAI/README.md

 ## Building the game

-This version of MarioAI works with Java 11, 12, or 13, and probably older Java versions as well.
+This version of MarioAI works with Java 11 or later, and possibly with older Java versions as well.

-The sources include .project files for Eclipse.
-You should easily be able to load them into Eclipse, IntelliJ, or Visual Studio Code, all of which understand the Eclipse .project file format.
+The project builds using [Maven](https://maven.apache.org/).
+You should easily be able to load it into Eclipse, IntelliJ, or Visual Studio Code.

 ## Playing the game

-To play the game from the keyboard in a default configuration, run the class RunMario in MarioAI4J/src/ch/idsia/RunMario.java.
+To play the game from the keyboard in a default configuration, run the class RunMario in src/ch/idsia/RunMario.java.

 The keyboard controls are: